 What type of wet film thickness will we wind up with in this manner?
 The product needs to be on the surface between 3 and 5 mils WFT, or wet film average thickness.
 You should target the midpoint of 4 mils to achieve the yield we are suggesting.

 What is the workable time of the product once spread on the wall?
 That varies related to the temperature and relative humidity of your site environment, but in most average settings, you should have about 35-50 minutes during which you can go back and manipulate the surface and still have time to adjust what you see.
 Higher temps and higher humidity will shorten the workable time and accelerate the drying time.

 When do we remove the tape?
 It may be best to remove it once you have completed the surface.
 Take care during removal and keep a consistent angle of being perpendicular to the line of removal.
 Your goal should be to maintain crisp edges along all removed edges and minimize and lifting off the primer.
 If you have any concerns during removal, use a snap off knife and blade to cautiously cut the edge of the tape to facilitate a crisp removal line at all points.

 What do I fill in and where do I leave it?
 We want you to complete the blank space on the paper sign from the kit.
 This will define the first day on which the customer can actually write on the new surface.
-We ask that you make it one week from tomorrow.
+We ask that you make it 5 days from date of install.
 We also ask that you take some blue painters tape and post that sign in an obvious manner on a clearly identifiable adjacent surface.